peterhinch/micropython-mqtt/README.md

+# WARNING:
+The latest commits made this repository <b>NOT USEABLE AS A DROP-IN REPLACEMENT</b> for the original module of Peter Hinch.
+This is due to the changes in point 7 explained below.

 # Changes to base repo of Peter Hinch

 1. Sorted files and made a structure so you know which file belongs where without reading the documentation every time